Siklab Atleta: History

 Siklab Atleta is a project of Dennis Uy, owner of Phoenix Petroleum and Presidential Adviser on Sport to President Rodrigo Duterte.
 It was formally launched at the Century Park Sheraton Hotel in Manila on March 3, 2018.
-Initially 16 corporate sponsors has pledged support for Siklab Atleta and at least 29 athletes were identified by the foundation as beneficiaries.
+Initially 16 corporate sponsors pledged support for Siklab Atleta and at least 29 athletes were identified by the foundation as beneficiaries.
 The organization has partnered with the Philippine Sports Commission, the government agency that tackles sporting affairs in the country.

 The target of Siklab Atleta of helping the country win its first Olympic gold medal was met when weightlifter Hidilyn Diaz did so at the 2020 Summer Olympics in Tokyo.
 The foundation committed an incentive of ₱5 million and a lifetime supply of free fuel from Phoenix Petroleum for Diaz for her feat.

 Goals

-As of the end of the 2016 Summer Olympics in Rio de Janeiro, Brazil, the Philippines has not won a single gold medal in the Summer Olympic Games.
+As of the end of the 2016 Summer Olympics in Rio de Janeiro, Brazil, the Philippines had not won a single gold medal in the Summer Olympic Games.
 Siklab Atleta has backed the Philippine Sports Commission financially to help the country win its first Olympic gold at the 2020 Summer Olympics in Tokyo, Japan at earliest.
 Siklab Atleta plans to fund the government's sports program for two Olympic cycles or at least up to the 2024 Summer Olympics.
 For at least the first Olympic cycle, the foundation plans to raise ₱1 billion and has allocated an annual budget of ₱250 million for its goals.